cdk-patterns/serverless/README.md

   These patterns are from https://www.jeremydaly.com/serverless-microservice-patterns-for-aws/

   #### [The Simple Webservice](/the-simple-webservice/README.md)
+  The most basic pattern on cdkpatterns, the start of most peoples serverless journey <br />
   ![Architecture](https://raw.githubusercontent.com/cdk-patterns/serverless/master/the-simple-webservice/img/architecture.png)

   #### [The Scalable Webhook](/the-scalable-webhook/README.md)
+  Need to integrate a non serverless resource like RDS with a serverless one like Lambda?
+This is your pattern <br />
   ![Architecture](https://raw.githubusercontent.com/cdk-patterns/serverless/master/the-scalable-webhook/img/architecture.png)

   #### [The State Machine](/the-state-machine/README.md)
+  Have complex orchestration logic in your application?
+Build a state machine <br />
   ![Architecture](the-state-machine/img/the-state-machine-arch-centered.png)

   #### [The EventBridge Circuit Breaker](/the-eventbridge-circuit-breaker/README.md)
+  Integrate with unreliable external services?
+Build a circuit breaker and handle the risk <br />
   ![Architecture](the-eventbridge-circuit-breaker/img/arch2.PNG)

   <br /><hr /><br />